Why You May Want To Consider Nonalcoholic Beer For The Health Perks

 Beer with alcohol is a diuretic, which increases the flow of urine to promote the removal of excess water, salts, poisons, and accumulated metabolic products from the body—which may also accelerate dehydration.
 Nonalcoholic beer, however, is not a diuretic.

-One 2016 study in Nutrients evaluated the effects of three beverages for pre-exercise hydration.
+One 2016 study in Nutrients evaluated the effects of three beverages for pre-exercise hydration2.
 The results suggested that drinking 0.7 liters of nonalcoholic beer before exercise could help maintain blood electrolyte homeostasis during exercise.

 What's more, unlike many sports drinks, which have high sugar content, nonalcoholic beer often has zero sugar.